Tithes & Alms

 1) do not wear that which pertains unto a man

-• With the simplicity of this understanding, sisters are able to avoids wearing the attire of harlots that emphasizes or reveals their figure or exposes their shoulders, breast, legs, or arms (from shoulder to elbow) to maintain their shamefacedness in modest apparel.
+With the simplicity of this understanding, sisters simply wear head-coverings and avoid wearing the attire of harlots that emphasizes or reveals their figure or exposes their shoulders, breast, legs, or arms (from shoulder to elbow) to maintain their shamefacedness in modest apparel.

 Lawful Jewelry

-• The Lord gave ordinances that women are not adorn their heads or faces to deceive the minds, so jewelry in itself is not a sin for women to wear so long as their intent of heart is upright.
-Righteous women like Judith wore her ornaments with good intent to rejoice in Alahayim with her husband for example:
+The Lord gave ordinances that women are not to adorn their heads or faces to deceive the minds, so jewelry in itself is not a sin for women to wear so long as their intent of heart is upright.
+Righteous women like Judith wore her ornaments (and beautified herself) with good intent to rejoice in Alahayim with her husband when he was alive and then also to deliver her people from the enemies that came against them for example:

 And the servant brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah: he gave also to her brother and to her mother precious things.

-• Knowing the fault can be if the heart's intent isn't right, the Apostle's admonition the women not to let their beauty be defined by outward appearance but rather by the inward adorning of the fruits of the Spirit:
+Knowing the fault can be if the heart's intent isn't right, the Apostle's admonished the women not to let their beauty be defined by outward appearance in pride, but rather by the inward adorning of the fruits of the Spirit in humility:

 1 Timothy 2:9-10